glennhickey/teHmm/README.md

 **Validation and Comparison**

-* **teHmmBenchmark.py** : Wrapper to train, evaluate, and compare model on given data
+* **teHmmBenchmark.py** : Wrapper to train, evaluate, and compare model on given data (has grown rather deprecated in that it does not support all options).
 * **compareBedStates.py** : Compute base and interval-level precision and recall of one bed file vis-a-vis another.
 Both files must cover exactly the same region.
 * **fitStateNames.py** : Assign predicted states names according to how well they match a given annotation.
 Useful for generating meaningful names for states that were learned in a completely unsupervised manner.
 * **trackRanking.py** : Iteratively call teHmmBenchmark to rank tracks based on their impact on accuracy